PUB stepping up measures to tackle emergence of rare dominant midge species at Pandan Reservoir: Masagos

 These include increasing the frequency and dosage of biological liquid larvicide within the reservoir, increasing the frequency of fogging and misting around the reservoir dyke and surrounding vegetation, as well as the installation of bright spotlights at the Pandan Reservoir pumping station to attract adult midges when they emerge at night, said Mr Masagos.

-According to PUB, the bright lights deter them from flying into residential estates, while midge egg masses attached to floating structures and rocks along the edges of the reservoir, are also removed.
+According to PUB, the bright lights deter them from flying into residential estates.
+Midge egg masses attached to floating structures and rocks along the edges of the reservoir have also been removed.

 Speaking in Parliament, MP for West Coast GRC Foo Mee Har said residents who live near Pandan Reservoir have “suffered greatly” from the mass emergence of midges since July this year.